LightTag/user_guide/source/quick_start/index.rst

 1. Go to The Tasks Section of the Management Console
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Management Console is always availble to a manager user.
+The Management Console is always available to a manager user.
 If your the first user in your workspace you are the manager,
 otherwise ask the manager to promote you.

 .. figure:: ./img/vq/taskSection.png